maniksurtani/google-calendar-scripts/README.md

 # Installation

-Browse to Google Scripts: https://script.google.com/
+## Automatic
+1. Edit the `src/Constants.gs` file to set values specific to your environment
+2. Run `clasp push -f`
+3. Browse to [Google Scripts](https://script.google.com/) and run the `createTriggers()` function

+## Manual
+1. Edit the `src/Constants.gs` file to set values specific to your environment
+2. Browse to [Google Scripts](https://script.google.com/) and create a new project in your browser
+4. Copy all of the `src/*.gs` files into your new project
+5. Run the `createTriggers()` function

-## CalendarColourCoding
+### CalendarColourCoding
 This script changes the colours of calendar events based on type of event and who is invited, so certain types of events stand out more than others.

-* Create a new project
-* Copy the contents of the `src/CalendarColourCoding` folder into the code editor
-* Set up a trigger to run `analyzeAndColorCodeWorkEvents()` periodically (I run mine every hour)
-* Run that same function manually for the first time to grant necessary permissions

-## CalendarSync
+### CalendarSync
 This script creates private blocks on your work calendar at the same time that events exist on your personal calendar.

-* Create a new project
-* Copy the contents of the `src/CalendarSync` folder into the code editor
-* Set up a trigger to run `onPersonalCalendarUpdate()` every time a calendar change is detected
-* Run that same function manually for the first time to grant necessary permissions

 # Development

-This repository uses [Hermit](https://cashapp.github.io/hermit/).
+* This repository uses [Hermit](https://cashapp.github.io/hermit/).
 Make sure you have Hermit installed, and activated in this directory.
+* This repository also uses [Clasp](https://github.com/google/clasp) to set up and deploy the scripts to your Google Script environment.